codeship/screencast-storyboards/checklist.md

 - Do not move mouse if not absolutely necessary
 - Move slowly while recording the screen; Can be sped up later on, but less errors
 - Cut from end to beginning, as best parts are recorded on the last try so you can easily remove earlier ones
+- Add freeze frames to make video fit audio
+- Wait for spinner or other visual elemens to finish before moving the mouse again.
+These can be cut out later then

+Export Settings:
+Framerate: 30 fps
+datarate: 100000kbit/sec
+Profile: automatic
+AAC Audio: yes
+Sample Rate: 44.1
+Audio Datarate: 320

+Scale to custom size:
+1280x720 (for vimeo and 16x9 view; Check if still necessary for Vimeo, otherwise leave 1280x800)

+Upload to Vimeo:

+- set private settings to "only visible for me"